AdelaideB9/ctfc-constitution/README.md

 6. **The Team Manager**, who shall:

     - Manage the "HackTheBox" team and the "CTFTime" team.
     - Enrol the AdelaideB9 team(s) into specific CTFs, advertising this on the AdelaideB9 Discord and website, and admitting interested members to these teams.

+7. **Infrastructure Manager**, who shall:

+    - Be responsible for maintaining the website(s), membership platform and server(s).
+    - Be available for technical assistance for events, including setting up challenge hosting on CTF platforms.

+9. **Sponsorship Manager**, who shall:

+    - Be responsible for the fulfillment of sponsorship contract requirements.
+    - Contacting sponsors as nessesary.
+    - Maintaining sponsorship materials.

-7. **General Committee**, who shall:
+11. **General Committee**, who shall:

     - Be assigned to jobs by either the committee or themselves as required.